Over Hadstenvej 42

 Ex eb increased safety motors from 0.12 kW to 1000 kW and single-phase motors from 0.12 kW upwards must meet the requirements for IE2.
 All standard motors from 75 kW to 200 kW must meet the requirements for IE4.

-Hoyer Motors recommends that OEM’s start thinking about including more energy-efficient motors in their product designs now, as this will reduce the overall climate footprint of the industry and future-proof products.
+Hoyer Motors recommends that OEMs think about including more energy efficient motors in their product designs, as this will reduce the overall climate footprint of the industry and future-proof products.